IPFR33LY/spaigadget/README.md

 # SP.AI Gadget
-## Adds Scooty Puff Pricing to Evepraisal/Skyblade
+## Adds SPAI/Valhalla to Evepraisal/Skyblade

 ### Description
 This is a TOTAL ripoff from the original by https://github.com/elminer